 We live in a microwave culture.
-No, I don’t mean that we like to cook our meals in microwaves (although I think most of us do enjoy a quick bite to eat via a microwave every now and then).
-What I am talking about is that we have become used to getting what we want when we want it, and not a moment later.
+No, I don’t mean that we like to cook our meals in microwaves (although I think most of us do enjoy a quick bite to eat via a microwave now and then).
+I am talking about how we have become used to getting what we want when we want it, not a moment later.
 Think about what benefits our cell phones provide us with.
 Information at our fingertips.
 The internet at our fingertips.
 It’s almost as if the ability to call a person who lives around the world from you from any location in the world is not very interesting in and of itself.

 What do you need to accomplish in your divorce case?

-This is the question that you need to ask yourself before you ever start your search for a divorce attorney.
+This is the question you need to ask yourself before you ever start your search for a divorce attorney.
 If you have kids, you need to figure out what custody arrangement you have envisioned for yourself.
-Do you want primary custody or the kids or do you think the kids are better off living full time with your spouse and having visitation with you?
+Do you want primary custody or the kids, or do you think the kids are better off living full time with your spouse and having visitation with you?
 Have you considered what you need to ask for in spousal maintenance or alimony?
 How about the division of your community estate?
-Debts, property, the family business and on and on the list goes.
+Debts, property, the family business, and on and on the list goes.

 How much money do you have to spend?